All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 7. Remove the needle and dispose of it in your sharps container.

 The aspiration debate.
 Older injection guidance recommended pulling back on the plunger after inserting the needle to check for blood (called aspiration).
 Current CDC and nursing guidelines no longer recommend aspiration for subcutaneous injections.
-The needle length and injection sites used for tirzepatide make it extremely unlikely you will hit a blood vessel.
+The needle length and injection sites used for tirzepatide make it extremely unlikely you'll hit a blood vessel.

 New to injections? who can walk you through your first injection and answer any questions about your protocol.